johnny-de/AlarmWatcher/README.md

 2. **Warning (medium priority - orange):** Important issues that are not yet critical, but may soon become critical if not addressed.
 3. **Event (lowest priority - gray):** Informational messages or routine events that require no action.

 Alarms are handled entirely by the server.
-Users can view and manage alarms via a web-based frontend, which supports advanced filtering to make it easy to find and respond to specific alarms.
+Users can view and manage alarms via a web-based frontend, which supports filtering to make it easy to find and respond to specific alarms.

 ### Acknowledgment mechanism

 AlarmWatcher also includes an acknowledgment mechanism to ensure critical alarms are not overlooked.
 When an alarm is raised, it can be marked as requiring acknowledgment.
 This ensures that even if the alarm is cleared or its defined duration expires, the alarm will remain visible in the system until a user acknowledges it.
 This feature is especially useful for high-priority alarms, ensuring that critical incidents receive the necessary attention and are not missed by automation or system rules.

+### Notifications

+With Notifications, AlarmWatcher ensures you never miss critical updates by sending alerts directly to your device.
+Notifications are powered by a service worker, enabling seamless delivery even when the application is not actively open in your browser.

+### PWA support

+AlarmWatcher is fully compatible as a Progressive Web App (PWA), which means the web interface works like a native app on supported devices.
+For mobile users, you can easily add AlarmWatcher to your home screen, and it will function just like an app—no need to download it from an app store.

 ## Public demo

 You can explore a public demo of AlarmWatcher hosted on Glitch by clicking the link below.
 This demo showcases regularly updated example alarms, and you are welcome to push your own alarms as well!

 > [!NOTE]
-> Total access for all users combined (including loading the page and using the API to manage alarms) is limited to around 3000 requests per hour.
+> The demo has a shared limit of approximately 3000 requests per hour for all users combined (including page loads and API usage).
-> Settings and features will not work in public demo.
+Also note that settings and features are disabled in the demo.

 [Click here to try the AlarmWatcher (v.1.0.4) Demo.](https://aboard-sandy-ring.glitch.me/)